Jordan Cox (cricketer)

-Jordan Matthew Cox (born 21 October 2000) is an English professional cricketer.
-He signed his first professional contract with Kent County Cricket Club in October 2018, having joined the county club at age 10, played for them at age-group levels and been a member of the club's academy programme, winning the John Aitken Gray award as the best academy scholar in 2018.
+Jordan Matthew Cox (born 21 October 2000) is an English professional cricketer who plays for Essex and England.

-Cox has played for the England under-19 cricket team, including at the 2020 under-19 World Cup.
-Along with Jack Leaning he set a new highest partnership for any wicket for Kent in 2020, scoring 238 not out in an unbroken partnership of 423 runs against Sussex at Canterbury.
+A member of the Kent academy since the age of 10, Margate-born Cox began his career with his home county, signing his first professional contract in 2018.
+After five years with Kent, Cox joined Essex in 2023.

+Internationally, Cox was formerly an England Under-19 international, including at the 2020 World Cup.
+He made his full international debut in a T20I against Australia in September 2024.

 Early life

-Cox was born at Margate in Kent and educated at Wellesley House School and Felsted School.
+Cox was born in Margate and educated at Wellesley House School and Felsted School.
 He first played for Kent's Second XI in 2017.
 He played for the London and East team in the ECB Super-4s developmental T20 competition in 2018 and was named player of the tournament.
 In early 2019 he played for the England under-19 cricket team on their tour of Bangladesh.
-In club cricket he plays for Sandwich Town Cricket Club in the Kent Cricket League.
+In club cricket, he formerly played for Sandwich Town in the Kent Cricket League.